nxPublic/outcast/README.md

 * Post about steam sales every time the game or its entensions are on sale
 * Extra EXP for posting images in #memes
 * Split message and EXP counters for FF and GD discord
+* Receive EXP for message reactions in #memes

 # Repository Specifics